Machine-Learning-in-Structure-formation/NLSFML/Data/Data.md

 for making our in and out classes, we couldn't run an exact query for getting the information straight from the database because of gate open time limit, so we collected the information about all the particles which exist in a halo with np>1600 at z=0 and we traced these particles into z=127 by running a python code, you can find the code in the current ripository: https://github.com/Machine-Learning-in-Structure-formation/NLSFML/blob/master/Data/IN_OUT_Halo_Particles.ipynb

 also we uploaded a sample of our created data about particles in their IN-OUT-halo information, which you can find it as a compress file here:
+0 is for the particles which end up into a halo with np >1600 in z=0 and 1 is for the others.

 unfortunatlly uploading the full data isn't possible, because of it large size.
 # Simple analysis of Data